What is Consent?

-- holds their arms tightly around their bodies;
+- hold their arms tightly around their bodies;

-- turns away from you or hiding their face, or
+- turn away from you or hiding their face, or

 Asking questions and being aware of body language helps you to figure out if the person you’re with is consenting and feeling comfortable, or not consenting and feeling uncomfortable.
 If you get a negative or non-committal answer to any of these questions, or if your partner’s body language is like any of the above examples, then you should stop what you are doing and talk to them about it.

 slowing down or stopping